 Translation in visual context (Visual Context with In-App Editing)Which translation should I use for this word and is my translation too long?

-Second: The translator could be provided with a set of app screen shots.
-This required the app programmer to take all the screen shots, and for the translator to search through all the screen shots for each word or phrase they were translating.
+Second: The translator can be provided with a set of app screen shots.
+This requires the app programmer to take all the screen shots and for the translator to search through all the screen shots for each word or phrase to be translated.
 Lots of tedious work for both.
-Also, when the same word or phrased is used several times, it was never clear which translation went with which screen shot.

 Neither of these solutions are time efficient.
-Neither translator or developer likes being put into a position of creating or using translations that could be faulty.
-There had to be a better way.
+Neither translator nor developer likes being put into a position of creating or using translations that could be faulty.

-Display the translations within the visual representation of the application screens in a web browser so that a translator can see the context of where and how the text is being used.
-This is an enormous improvement over the traditional app translation process.
+The translated text is displayed in a visual representation of the application screens within a web browser enabling a translator to see the context of where and how the text is being used.
+This is an enormous improvement over the traditional process.

 The app screens and strings are displayed and editable in a web browser.
-The translator does not need to own or learn how to use the developer tool, doesn’t have to wade through static screen shots, and doesn’t need to learn how to use the app to be able to navigate to all the screens.
-All translators have a machine with a browser and they can quickly see how a word or phrase is being used to understand the context.
+The translator is not required to own or learn how to use the developer tools, doesn’t have to wade through static screen shots looking for the words in their translation list, and doesn’t need to learn how to use the app to capture all the screens.
+Any translators with access to a browser can see exactly how a word or phrase is being used to understand the context.

 US Patent Number 9372672